Scenario Predict-then-Optimize for Data-Driven Online Inventory Routing: Introduction

-Real-time integrated replenishment and distribution decisions aim to balance inventory holding and transportation costs optimally.
-Like separate planning, integrated decisions rely on accurate predictions of future retailer demand.
-However, integrated approaches require merging such predictions with optimization tools to make real-time replenishment-quantity and truck-routing decisions.
-This is complex, and state-of-the-art approaches often rely on making distributional (robust) assumptions on retailer demand \citep[see, e.g.,][]{adelman2004price, kleywegt2004dynamic, cui2023inventory}.
-This is counterintuitive, realizing that demand is often nonstationary and (auto)correlated in practice.
-An alternative approach does not make distributional assumptions and instead develops machine-learning-based point forecasts of future retailer demand \citep[see, e.g., the prediction approach in][]{huber2020daily}.
-Although this circumvents the drawbacks of (static) distributional assumptions, joint replenishment and truck-routing decisions cannot be based solely on a single-point forecast.
-The resulting decisions ignore the inherent forecast error of the machine learning predictor, leading to overly specific decisions.
+However, integrating prediction and optimization is complex.
+Existing research has focused on imposing distributional (robust) assumptions on retailer demand \citep[see, e.g.,][]{adelman2004price, kleywegt2004dynamic, cui2023inventory}.
+However, demand is nonstationary and (auto)correlated in practice, which invalidates making distributional assumptions.
+Alternatively, researchers develop machine-learning-based point forecasts of future retailer demand \citep[see, e.g., the prediction approach in][]{huber2020daily}.
+While circumventing the drawbacks of (static) distributional assumptions, solely basing a decision on a single point forecast leads to overly specific decisions by ignoring forecast errors.